 Moreover, it’s important for companies to understand what counts as R&D tax incentive eligible expenditure.
 This may include wages for employees directly involved in R&D activities, overhead costs associated with R&D, and expenditure on R&D subcontractors, among others.

-To maximise the business R&D tax incentive, companies should keep thorough records of their R&D activities.
-The R&D tax credit documentation requirements stipulate that businesses should keep records of the hypothesis tested, experimental activities, and the results of their experiments.
+To maximise the R&D tax incentive, companies should keep thorough records of their R&D activities.
+The R&D credit documentation requirements stipulate that businesses should keep records of the hypothesis tested, experimental activities, and the results of their experiments.